peritext/peritext/specification/sections/doc-resources_syntax.md

 ```

-@resouce_cite_key.metadata.title //accesses the title of the resource
+@source.metadata.title //accesses the title of the resource
-@resouce_cite_key['metadata']['title'] //accesses the title of the resource (other syntax)
+@source['metadata']['title'] //accesses the title of the resource (other syntax)

-@resouce_cite_key.data.keys.date //access the "date" column of an array specified by the ressource
+@source.data.keys.date //access the "date" column of an array specified by the ressource

 // ...